About the

 Genesis and objectives:

-This website was triggered by a WhatsApp call between my brother Wayne (Johannesburg), Issy Lieberthal (Melbourne) and myself (Tel Aviv) just before Passover Eve 2020.
-It was the year of Covid-19.
-Corona upended our routines, destroyed our economies and took many lives.
-It did, however, provide many of us with the time to do things we had always (or never) dreamt of doing.
+This website was inspired by a WhatsApp call between my brother Wayne (Johannesburg), Issy Lieberthal (Melbourne), and me (Tel Aviv) just before Passover Eve in 2020.
+It was the year of COVID-19.
+The pandemic upended our routines, devastated our economies, and claimed many lives.
+However, it also gave many of us the time to pursue things we had always (or never) dreamed of doing.
+The goal of this project is to create a digital treasury—a place to record and share oral histories, documents, and old photographs.
+The opportunity to build this repository is closing.

-I originally dedicated this effort to my grandparents, Benno and Gertie Sussman, whom I never met and to my brother Dale and my father Isaac, who were both tragically lost too early.
-I also inscribed this website to Boytjie Rohloff, who along with his wife and family did so much for my family and our community.
-When I began this journey our mother Marie, who was a dedicated local teacher, was still alive.
-On 15 September 2023 she suddenly passed away.
-I am beholden to her for my love of history.
+This website celebrates the resilience of our siblings, parents, and grandparents, both personal and collective.
+Ultimately, it’s an effort to record history.
+I originally dedicated this project to my grandparents, Benno and Gertie Sussman, whom I never met, and to my brother Dale and my father Isaac, both of whom were tragically lost too early.
+I also dedicated this website to Boytjie Rohloff, who, along with his wife and family, did so much for my family and our community.
+When I started this journey, our mother Marie, a dedicated local teacher, was still alive.
+On September 15, 2023, she suddenly passed away.
+I am forever grateful to her for nurturing my love of history.

 Special mentions:

 I would like to acknowledge the indefatigable Geraldine Auerbach, who shepherded me with the patience of a saint.
 Geraldine is the driving force behind the Kimberley Kehilalinks site.
-I had all but thrown in the towel quite early on when she sent me an email imploring me not to surrender.
+I had all but given up early on when she sent me an email imploring me not to surrender.
 We all owe a great collective debt of appreciation to Graham Brodovcky for preserving vital material.
 My sincere thanks to Anney Garnett for her help with the research.
-She spent hours reviewing old copies of, The Stellelander, Bechuanaland News and The Northern News.
+She spent hours reviewing old copies of The Stellelander, Bechuanaland News, and The Northern News.
 Her efforts yielded amazing items and insights.
-I am also appreciative of the help given to me by Keith Brodovcky, Phil Toube and Lauren Rohloff, who joined me in the archives.
+I am also grateful for the assistance provided by Keith Brodovcky, Phil Toube, and Lauren Rohloff, who joined me in the archives.
 Marina Geldenhuys helped with research.
-Darren Sevitz of the Chevra Kadisha always responded with the information requests in good time.
-We are all indebted to the South African Friends of Beth Hatefutsoth, on whose proverbial shoulders our research stands.
-It serves as our Bible.
-I would like to thank Elona Steinfeld for all her help.
-Well into my research if found a moving note from my Mom, when she gifted me the Beth Hatefutsoth study that covers Vryburg.
-She wrote: "so maybe Vryburg is not so unique after all!
-However, no matter where one steps, somehow there is a Vryburg connection."
-In plain speak, my Mom understood that all roads lead to Vryburg.
+Darren Sevitz of the Chevra Kadisha always responded promptly to information requests.

 Important caveats: